-We are proud of our partnerships with the Australian Network on Disability, National Disability Recruitment Coordinator and local Disability Employment Service providers including Ability Options and Fighting Chance.
-The Council will use these networks to keep informed about best practice for equitable inclusion of people with disability in the workforce.
+Local Disability Employment Service providers including Ability Options and Fighting Chance also work closely with Council and keep it informed about best practice for equal rights of people with disability in the workforce.

 Let us be part of YOUR success story.

-Visit our current vacancies page to find that job that’s right for you.
+Visit our positions vacant page to find that job that’s right for you.

-If you are unable to submit an on-line application, please contact the HR department on 8757 9000 or email@example.com to discuss an alternative way to submit your application.
+If you are unable to submit an on-line application, please contact the HR Department on (02) 8757 9000 or email firstname.lastname@example.org to discuss an alternative way to submit your application.

-Applicants can also contact HR using the National Relay Service on 13 36 77 or the teletypewriter (TTY) 9840 9988.
+Applicants can also contact HR using the National Relay Service on 13 36 77.

 I started displaying symptoms of Proliferative Diabetic Retinopathy (PDR), a condition which essentially affected the vision in both my eyes – a scary development, which would cause concern for anyone, especially a librarian!